hmdbbgh/MFO-Algorithm/README.rst

 .. image:: https://github.com/hmdbbgh/MFO-Algorithm/blob/dev-README/Media/Pics/Pic.2.PNG

 Since such a light is extremely close compared to the moon, however, maintaining a similar angle to the light source causes a useless or deadly spiral fly path for moths.
-A conceptual model of this behaviour is illustrated in above pic.
+A conceptual model of this behaviour is illustrated in the picture above.
 It may be observed that the moth eventually converges towards the light.
 This behaviour is modeled mathematically to propose an optimizer called Moth-Flame Optimization (MFO) algorithm in the following subsection.